masato1122/auto-kappa/README.md

 2. cd ./auto-kappa
 3. sh install.sh

-After installation, check that the ``akrun`` command is available.
+After installation, ensure that the ``akrun`` command is available.
 You can view a description of the input parameters by running ``akrun -h``.

 Preparation
 --------------

-You can conduct a simple calculation by following the steps below.
+You can perform a simple calculation following the steps below.
 Please refer to the manual for details.

-1. Set the ``VASP_PP_PATH`` environment variable so that ASE can read VASP pseudopotential files:
+1. Set the ``VASP_PP_PATH`` environment variable so that ASE can locate VASP pseudopotential files:
 ([Pseudopotential with ASE](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials))

 ASE expects the pseudopotential files in: ``${VASP_PP_PATH}/potpaw_PBE/{element name}``.